 Episode 11: Bunker Banter

-Season 2: Episode 11 of Common Podcast brings a level of fun and unpredictability!
-In this episode, titled “Bunker Banter: The Common Veterans Game Night”, our hosts take a break from their usual deep-dive discussions to bring into the world of Game Night.
-But this isn't just any game night—this , AI joins the party, and things take an unexpected turn.
+Season 2: Episode 11 of the Common Veterans Podcast brings a new level of fun and unpredictability!
+In this episode, titled “Bunker Banter: The Common Veterans Game Night”, our hosts take a break from their usual deep-dive discussions to bring listeners into the world of Game Night.
+But this isn't just any game night—this time, AI joins the party, and things take an unexpected turn.

 In this special episode, the Common Veterans decided to embrace technology by using AI to help craft a unique game.
 What makes it even better?
 No one is held accountable for the things that come out of their mouths!
 Imagine a combination of quick-witted banter, unpredictable questions, and a rule that ensures whatever is said stays within the bunker.